 Make sure you explain the impact that social sharing can have for your organization.
-After all, you might not be asking your supporters or brand ambassadors to donate money, but they’re still giving their time and their social media real estate.
+After all, you might not be asking your supporters or brand ambassadors to donate money, but they’re still donating their time and access to their social media real estate.

 Giving Tuesday Campaign Best Practices: Events

 Nonprofit events always have a lot of moving parts, but the pressure is really on when Giving Tuesday rolls around.
 Here are some things you can do to make sure your event goes off without a hitch.

 1. Create a simple event registration form.